Findwise/Hydra/README.md

 Add the stages:

-* `java -jar hydra-inserter.jar -a -p pipeline -s -i basic -n setTitleStage setTitleStage.properties`
+* `java -jar hydra-inserter.jar --add --pipeline pipeline --stage --id basic --name setTitleStage setTitleStage.json`
-* `java -jar hydra-inserter.jar -a -p pipeline -s -i debug -n stdOutStage stdOutStage.properties`
+* `java -jar hydra-inserter.jar --add --pipeline pipeline --stage --id debug --name stdOutStage stdOutStage.json`

+You have now added the stages `setTitleStage` and `stdOutStage` to the pipeline `pipeline` using the stage libraries `basic` and `debug`, respectively.

-Start hydra by running `java -jar hydra-core.jar`
+Start hydra by running `java -jar hydra-core.jar`.
+You will now see a lot of logging, and should see the two stages starting up.
+Wait until Hydra is logging `No updates found".

 Everything is now up and running.
 To add a document for processing, just type